igrishaev/pg2/docs/query-execute.md

 Both `query` and `execute` functions accept various options that affect data processing.
 Find their description in the next section.

-**UPD:** in a recent relese, the `execute` function caches prepared statements.
+Just like `query`, the `execute` function accepts anything that implements the `ISource` protocol.
+See the [Data Source Abstraction](/docs/data-source.md) section for details.

+The `execute` function silently caches prepared statements.
 See the [Prepared Statement Cache](/docs/prepared-statement-cache.md) section for more info.